-ACC 102 Principles of Accounting II

-Prerequisite: ACC 101 with a grade of "C" or above within two academic years or consent of department
+ACC 102 Principles of Accounting II 3 cr. hrs.
+Prerequisite: ACC 101 with a grade of "C" or above within two academic vears or consent of department

 A continuation of ACC 101.
 Students learn the investing and financing activities of the business and learn how to use various types of accounting information found in financial statements and annual reports.
 Analyzing annual reports will benefit all students regardless of their major course of study or chosen career.